Karate is all set to make its much-awaited Olympic debut at the Tokyo Games next year.

 “Imagine success even before you succeed.
 This is very, very, important,” he advised.

-The practice of visualisation can also help in predicting the opponents’ moves and actions.
+The practice of visualisation during karate training can go on to help in predicting the opponents’ moves and actions.

 Focus on self-learning

 As pointed out earlier, having a good master and a dojo to hone karate skills is paramount.